-Fair values are based on inputs other than quoted prices included within Level 1 that are unobservable and significant to the fair value The pandemic has adversely affected global economic activity and measurements.
+Fair values are based on inputs other than quoted prices included within Level 1 that are unobservable and significant to the fair value measurements.

-available, the Commission measures fair value using Level 1 inputs ues of investment securities will occur in the near term and that such because they generally provide the most reliable evidence of fair value. changes could materially affect the Commission's account balances
+The Commission uses appropriate valuation techniques based on the available inputs to measure the fair value of its investments.
+When available, the Commission measures fair value using Level 1 inputs because they generally provide the most reliable evidence of fair value.

-The assets listed below are measured at fair value on a recurring basis at June 30, 2020 and 2019:
+The assets listed below are measured at fair value on a recurring basis at June 30, 2021 and 2020: